 We’ll get going first thing in the morning, taking a short drive to our Colorado River put-in at Potash.
 Upon arrival at the boat ramp, our guides will present a safety talk and orientation to our boats and gear.
 We’ll cover some miles on the first day, likely stopping for a short hike to see some 250-million-year-old petrified wood.
 We’ll make camp on a big sandy beach, watching afternoon turn to evening as your guides prepare dinner and the sun sets behind towering canyon walls.

 Days 2 – 4 – Meander Canyon and The Confluence

 Morning begins with a coffee call from the kitchen.
 Grab a hot drink and watch the sunrise play out on the cliffs above you.
 Get a head start on packing up your dry bags, and then enjoy a hearty breakfast and some time to relax as we get our gear back on the boats.
 The river meanders peacefully, each new bend revealing stunning views of eroded canyon country.
-Hiking opportunities may come at the Lathrop archaeological site or Indian Creek Canyon, where Anasazi ruins and a stunning seasonal waterfall await.
+Hiking opportunities may come at the Lathrop archeological site or Indian Creek Canyon, where Ancestral Puebloan structures and a stunning seasonal waterfall await.

 As we head downriver, the Colorado winds through the Loop—an exceptional example of the river’s convoluted twists and turns and a venue for another great hike—before we reach the confluence with the Green River.
 Here, the current picks up, signaling the beginning of Cataract Canyon.
 We’ll try for one of the great campsites in the upper reaches of Cataract Canyon.
 We won’t let the mesmerizing spectacle of a billion bright stars keep us awake too late, wishing to be well-rested for the days to come.